johnoneil/arib/README.md

 # Tools Provided

-If installed, this package should provide the following tools.

 ## `arib-ts2srt`

-As an example this package provides the `arib-ts2srt` tool which extracts closed caption data from a `.ts` file and produces a simple `.srt` file.
+This package provides the `arib-ts2srt` tool which extracts closed caption data from a `.ts` file and produces a simple `.srt` file output.
 This application also serves as a simple example of how to use the underying library.

 ```
 arib-ts2srt <input .ts file> [-o <optional output .srt file>]